Wednesday, October 9, 2024

 I praised Mother for feeling really ahead of its time for an NES game in terms of its pacing and UI, but five years later, Earthbound keeping most of the same mechanics doesn't feel quite as novel.
 It's not as big of a next-gen jump as games like Final Fantasy IV or Lunar: The Silver Star was, that's for sure.
 You still have the same limited inventory, it uses a pretty archaic trigger context-sensitivity button, new party members still join the party at Level 1, and there isn't a run button at all.
 To be fair, Mother 1's run button was only in the prototyped English version but it still feels like a noticeable regression.
 And most of these issues really shine in the first two hours, when you're stuck as Ness, with a tiny inventory, mandatory items constantly being forced onto you, and a minimal amount of PSI spells to pick from.
 I used to have trouble with that cave area, but little did I know that Peaceful Rest Valley would be waaaaayyy worse!
 I don't blame anyone for bouncing off Earthbound when I did, it really can feel archaic through modern lens, especially in that opening segment.

 However, once you get accustomed to Earthbound's quirks and get your first party member, I think Earthbound is genuinely an improvement on Mother in terms of the combat.
 Mother was really broken in a way that I found quite fun, the sheer amount of PSI spells you got made it very easy to snap the game in half, but Earthbound feels a lot better balanced.
 The level of challenge feels more fair and less like it wildly swings from absurdly hard to hilariously easy, you have less PSI spells but they feel more valuable, and most importantly, Jeff's invention-focused kit feels far more developed than Loid's in the first game.
-I spent my review of Mother ragging on Loid for his perceived usefulness due to his low attack, inability to use PSI, and moveset built around inventory items in a game with a limited inventory.
+I spent my review of Mother ragging on Loid for his perceived uselessness due to his low attack, inability to use PSI, and moveset built around inventory items in a game with a limited inventory.
 Jeff, on the other hand, actually feels worth using properly despite having a similar kit.
 He has a cool mechanic about repairing broken items which can often unlock some really powerful weapons, and his one-use items feel a lot more powerful, dude could one-shot certain bosses if you know what you're doing.

 On top of that, Earthbound has a decent amount of little nuances that make the combat even more engaging.
 You can now approach enemies from the sides and back to get a first hit on them, and vice versa.
 If you vastly outlevel an enemy, you can automatically take them out without needing to get in a battle, and you'll even get a bit of XP for it.
 And probably my favorite addition, your health ticks down slowly and you can act while your health is still draining.
 So let's say you get hit with a mortal blow meaning the attack should theoretically kill you, if you're fast enough you can scramble to clutch a heal and keep yourself alive.
 It lends this fun level of tension to battles where you can reverse a bit of bad luck, but only if you're fast enough, striking a good balance between giving the player generosity while being skill-based enough that sloppy play can cause the player to waste that generosity.